ntheile/World-Survey-Kit/readme.md

 * add a survey tagging engine
 * modify auth.cs security check helpers to allow a url that comes in to take a public survey, this inherently would make everybody users of all public surveys
+* App reset when under user context fails to load sometimes, maybe switch to default context then reset

 Completed